 Where to catch live acts in Dallas

-Live music and southern inspired cuisine amidst an eclectic décor of folk art make the House of Blues the place to be for music-oriented visitors.
-A variety of shows and concerts are scheduled for round-the-year entertainment, and the adjunct Crossroads restaurant makes the experience even more pleasing.
+Live music and southern-inspired cuisine amidst an eclectic décor of folk art make the House of Blues in Downtown Dallas is the place to be for music-oriented visitors.
+A variety of shows and concerts are scheduled for round-the-year entertainment, and the in-house restaurant makes the experience even more pleasing.

 This former Ford assembly plant-turned-ammunitions manufacturer held its first concert in the early 90s.
 Black Sabbath, Nine Inch Nails and Marilyn Manson all came through before the Factory shuttered its doors in ‘97, only to be resurrected nearly two decades later.
 Since Dallas dynamic duo Erykah Badu and Sarah Jaffe lit up the stage in the venue’s 2015 return, the Bomb Factory has seen explosive performances from the likes of Sturgill Simpson, Lauryn Hill and Don Henley.

-As a neighborhood bar and music venue, Three Links is a best of both worlds for Dallas folks who love cool craft beer and ever cooler live music.
-From indie rockers to local faves, up-and-comers and veteran stars, Three Links has seen it all in its first five years on the scene.
-The venue also hosts weekly shows by Dallas’ own CoLab, the only improvisational hip hop group in North Texas.
+As a neighborhood bar and music venue, Three Links is a best of both worlds for Dallas folks who love cool craft beer and ever cooler live music, with everything from indie rockers and local faves to up-and-comers and veteran stars on the schedule.
+Three Links makes it easy to hang out there all day – the taco shop next door offers a full menu to bar patrons.

-Chance the Rapper, Radiohead, Pearl Jam and local superstar Post Malone have all played Trees, a nationally recognized venue that has delighted Dallas denizes for nearly three decades.
-While it was closed for four of its 28 years in the biz, the aforementioned Clint Barlow--a former drummer for Vanilla Ice--rescued the venue in ‘09.
+Chance the Rapper, Radiohead, Pearl Jam and local superstar Post Malone have all played at Trees, a nationally recognized venue that has delighted Dallas for nearly three decades.
+While it was closed for four of its 29 years in the biz, the aforementioned Clint Barlow – a former drummer for Vanilla Ice – rescued the venue in ‘09.
 Named for the trunk-like beams supporting the venue, Trees has received numerous accolades from Consequence of Sound and the Dallas Observer.

-Dedicated to the Creative and the Native--and, most importantly, native creatives--Deep Ellum Art Company is a venue like no other.
-Opened in 2017 by local entrepreneur John LaRue, the Deep Art Co. is a multi-purpose gallery that strives to celebrate the full spectrum of art--from music and visual to sculpture and the culinary arts.
-LaRue’s venue also features an in-house bar, and there are plans underway to add an outdoor arts market and an artist mentorship program.
+Opened in 2017 by local entrepreneur John LaRue, the Deep Art Co. is a multi-purpose gallery that strives to celebrate the full spectrum of art – from music and visual to sculpture and the culinary arts.
+LaRue’s Deep Ellum venue also features an in-house bar, along with indoor and outdoor art gallery space and a live music stage.

 It’s fair to say that The Kessler is a rock.
 Before becoming the Oak Cliff staple it is today, the building that now houses The Kessler survived a tornado, a fire and over a decade of abandonment.
 Now, it’s a hotspot perhaps best known as a hub for soulful superstars like Charley Crockett and Leon Bridges.
 Local artists love The Kessler, and as evidenced by its growing popularity, so do music fans in Dallas and beyond.

-Originally opened as a vaudeville venue, The Majestic is approaching its centennial celebration hotter than ever.
-As a home to comedy, concerts, podcasts and performers of all different kinds, this theatre has earned its moniker as a multi-purpose megaplex that will keep Dallas residents entertained for the century to come.
+Originally opened as a vaudeville venue, The Majestic has been open for nearly 100 years.
+As a home to comedy, concerts, podcasts and performers of all different kinds, this theatre has earned its moniker as a multi-purpose megaplex that will keep Dallas locals and visitors entertained for the century to come.
 The Majestic is managed by the City of Dallas’ Office of Cultural Affairs and is located in Downtown Dallas.

-This theater has worn many hats over its six-plus decades on the Dallas arts scene, but the gorgeous Granada is best known as a killer music venue.
-Stars like Bob Dylan, The Black Keys and The Avett Brothers have all graced the stage, and with friends like these, it’s easy to see why D Magazine, the Dallas Observer and other publications have continuously named this venue one of the best places to see live music.
+This Greenville Avenue theater has worn many hats over its six-plus decades on the Dallas arts scene, but the gorgeous Granada is best known as a killer music venue.
+Stars like Bob Dylan, The Black Keys and The Avett Brothers have all graced the stage, and with friends like these, it’s easy to see why its continuously named one of the best places to see live music.

 Farm-to-table meet show-to-dinner.
-Located right next door to the Granada Theater, Sundown at Granada offers beautiful views of historic Greenville Ave via its multi-level patio.
+Located right next door to the Granada Theater, Sundown at Granada offers beautiful views of historic Greenville Avenue via its multi-level patio.
 Boasting nightly live shows and a menu that embraces local craft brews and a wide array of delicious dining options.
-Coupled with a show at the Granada, Sundown offers the perfect one-two punch to end any day in Dallas.

-Featuring farm-fresh local ingredients, local craft beers and enough Texas wines to wet your whistle, The Rustic is the perfect place to enjoy a spirited night of local eats and entertainment.
-The charming venue is the brainchild of Pat Green, and its quickly become a central location for Texas country stars to convene.
+Featuring farm-fresh local ingredients, local craft beers and enough Texas wines to wet your whistle, The Rustic in Uptown is the perfect place to enjoy a spirited night of local eats and entertainment.
+The charming venue is the brainchild of Pat Green, and quickly became a central location for Texas country stars to convene.
 From its breathtaking backyard and bar set-up, The Rustic offers all sorts of concerts, shows and parties.